rickmurdock/rickmurdock/README.md

 ---

 This site showcases some of the projects built and skills learned at The Iron Yard where I was a front-end engineering student.
 The Iron Yard is a 12 week, full-time immersive code school providing a full stack-foundation of both front-end and back-end fundamentals, including a language specialization in JavaScript with ReactJS.

+This site is a Singe Page App (SPA) built HTML5, CSS3 and JavaScript.